mrsdo/fis.shegottablog/public/README.md

 View Status: `passenger-status`

 QA.
-- What is my username/password for MySQL on Dreamhost
+- What is my username/password for the databases
 - How can I use secret.yml to avoid adding my database credentials to database.yml

 *****